Arash-Barabadi/Teleoperated_Robot/README.md

 #### 5-setup.cfg:
 #### 6-setup.py:

-## Afterward go back to the workspace address and type colcon build again, to confirm the creation of the new package "my_py_pkg"
+## Go back to the workspace address afterwards and type colcon build again, to confirm the creation of the new package "my_py_pkg"
 ```bash
 cd ..
 colcon build